LizzyMaybeDev/Introduction-to-modding-mc/README.md

 - [**MemoryFix**](https://sk1er.llc/mods/patcher) - [Patcher](https://sk1er.llc/mods/patcher) already has it and improves upon some of its features.
 - [**NoCloseMyChat**](https://sk1er.llc/mods/patcher) - [Patcher](https://sk1er.llc/mods/patcher) already has it.
 - [**VoidChat**](https://sk1er.llc/mods/patcher) - [Patcher](https://sk1er.llc/mods/patcher) already has it.
+- [**Xander's Togglesprint**](https://download.powns.dev/togglesneak189) - The developer is known for making bannable mods and i wouldnt recommend any of his other stuff as his reputation is ruined, the togglesprint had the cheat KeepSprint.
 ## Features you might be looking for - Mods

 - **Armor Status** - [Powns ArmorHud](https://download.powns.dev/armorhud189) / [Sk1er's ChromaHud](https://sk1er.club/mods/ChromaHUD)